7 Raptive Alternatives To Website Monetization (2025)

 • They only work with large websites, which will limit publishers.

 Regarding UX and performance, affiliates are better than ads.
-To balance UX and monetization, ensure your content stays top-of-mind, and avoid disruptive ads.
+To balance UX and monetization, ensure your content stays top of mind and avoid disruptive ads.

 Final Thoughts